 4. Benefit from discounted travel

-Taking a car to university isn't always necessary.
-If you have one, parking is likely to be limited, and you'll typically have to pay for a permit to leave it on campus.
+Bringing a car to university isn't usually essential.
+If you do, be aware that parking is often limited, and you'll likely need to pay for a campus permit as well as potentially higher insurance costs linked to your relocation.

-On the other hand, public transport will keep you connected, especially in bigger cities.
-So, it's worth looking into the savings you can make on trains, buses and coaches instead.
+Public transport will keep you connected - especially in bigger cities - so it's worth considering the savings you can make on trains, buses and coaches instead.

-If you’re living near campus, consider investing in a bike as this can work out cheaper in the long run.
-Some universities and students' unions run bicycle loan schemes, so discover if you stand to benefit from one at your chosen institution.
-Be sure to factor in the cost of any accessories, such as a helmet, lock and maintenance equipment.
+If you live near campus, consider investing in a bike, as this can work out cheaper in the long run.
+Some universities and students' unions run bicycle loan schemes, so explore whether you can benefit at your chosen institution.
+Be sure to factor in the cost of any cycling clothing and accessories, such as a:

 5. Get reading

-Many universities put their reading lists online weeks before their courses begin or will send you the details via email.
+Many universities publish their reading lists online before your course begins or send them directly by email.
 This gives you an idea of what to expect from your workload, and getting a head start on reading builds your confidence for lectures.

 You don't need to own every book on the list - identify the core texts and buy these.
-Any others you need will be available to borrow from your university library or you can buy them online from former students for a fraction of their original price.
-For second-hand books, visit UnidBooks and Preloved, as well as popular platforms such as Amazon and eBay.
+Any others you need will be available to borrow from your university library, or you can buy them online from former students for a fraction of their original price.
+For second-hand books, visit Preloved or World of Books, as well as popular platforms such as Amazon or eBay.

 6. Arrange a health check